flythereddflagg/flythereddflagg.github.io/python_book/docs/03-CLI.md

 Make another file called `cool_beans.txt` using the `touch` command (if you're on Mac OS X  or Linux) or `New-Item` command (if you're on windows).
 Go on try it yourself!

 Did you do it?
 Check that you it worked using the `ls` command.
-You should see that you have two files in this folder.
+You should see that you have two files in this folder called `carrots.py` and `cool_beans.txt`.
 If you're curious you can "print the working directory" and find this folder in your file explorer program on your computer.
 Cool huh?